redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 You can find documentation and get help through the forums, IRC, or mailing lists and from others in the RDO community.

-## Can I buy support for RDO?
+## Can I buy commercial support for RDO?

 No commercial support for RDO will be available from Red Hat.
-Red Hat offers [an enterprise-hardened and supported product line for OpenStack](http://redhat.com/openstack) at <http://redhat.com/openstack> including a Partner Certification Program and Red Hat's award-winning support offering.
+Red Hat offers [the enterprise-hardened and supported product Red Hat OpenStack Early Adopter Edition](http://redhat.com/openstack) including a Partner Certification Program and Red Hat's award-winning support offering.

 ## What is the errata or updates policy for RDO?